 Death Valley: The Name is Dramatic if Not Accurate

 The name Death Valley is a bit of a misnomer, especially since it implies that large numbers of people met their doom here.
-And one look at its sun-baked landscape of sandy basins and barren mountains would seem to support that theory.
+Certainly one look at its sun-baked landscape of sandy basins and barren mountains would seem to support that theory.

 But the truth is that the valley got its name from a group of gold rush pioneers who ended up wintering here in 1849-50, having gotten lost while looking for a short cut to the Sierra Nevada mountains.

 Assuming this unforgiving place would be the death of them – quite literally – these ‘Lost 49ers’ as they came to be known to history were eventually rescued and led out of the valley by two of their own men who had scouted an escape route through the Panamint range surrounding the valley.
 As they were leaving, one of the men looked back to declare, “Goodbye, ‘Death Valley’“, and the name has stuck ever since.

 More Life Here Than ‘Death Valley’ Would Imply

 Despite its now infamous name, Death Valley has supported life here for centuries, in terms of flora, fauna AND humans.
 The Timbisha Shoshone band of Native Americans have survived here for generations by learning where to find food and how to avoid the worst of the heat and cold.
 And although it is one of the driest places in North America, Death Valley does see water in the form of snowmelt and rain, and when this comes, it comes in torrents.